 There's a reason why therapy dogs are becoming more popular.
 Animals have a way of helping people relax.
-If you struggle with anxiety, you may find that you love working with animals.
+If you struggle with an anxiety disorder, you may find that you love working with animals.
 Many people that find themselves stressed and anxious when working with people love working with dogs.
 You could start a business as a dog trainer or work for hire through a website like Rover.

 The life of a freelancer may have its challenges, but it can be incredibly freeing for someone that struggles with anxiety.
+Freelance work is a rather broad category encompassing a range of professions, from computer programmers to graphic designers, to writers.
 The dictionary.com definition of "freelance" is, "a person who works as a writer, designer, performer, or the like, selling work or services by the hour, day, job, etc., rather than working on a regular salary basis for one employer."

 This level of freedom can help people who are naturally self-motivated workers as it eliminates some of the anxiety they feel when going to work, dealing with bosses, or being forced to deal with people that they don't enjoy working with.

 This one might surprise you, but being a firefighter can be a good position for people with anxiety.
 Unlike being a police officer, firefighters are looked at through positive eyes by just about everyone in society.
 They also typically work a different kind of schedule.
 They often have some days off at a time.
-This allows them to recover from that intense time spent with their coworkers when working.
+This comparatively better work-life balance allows them to recover from that intense time spent with their coworkers when working.

 Firefighters also work as a team with each person having their own responsibility.
 This helps to reduce the pressure of feeling like the weight of the world is resting on your shoulders.
 The position pretty much requires you to build close ties with your coworkers, almost like a family.
 If you struggle with building and maintaining good relationships, this could be a good way to start overcoming that.
 It comes with the territory.